Interpretation of point forecasts with unkown directive: Monte Carlo experiments

+Conditional on $\cF_t = \cI_{t-1}$ the point forecast $X_t$ is an optimal quantile-forecast at the constant level $\tau = \Phi(-\tfrac{1}{4}) = 0.4012\ldots$ Alternatively, the forecast can be interpreted as an optimal expectile-forecast at the constant level $\tau = 0.3508\ldots$.
+The two interpretations are equally valid, as the respective conditional distributions are all Gaussian.\footnote{The same comment applies whenever the conditional distributions remain within a given location-scale family.
+See \citet[][Proposition 1]{Yao1996} and the discussion in Supplementary Sections \ref{supp:existence} and \ref{supp:statedependent}.}

+Before discussing tests, we assess the finite-sample relevance of the asymptotic distributions of the GMM estimator in Section \ref{sec:GMM}.
+Specifically, consider the linear quantile specification model with the point forecast $X_t$ as state variable.
+The true parameter values in this setting are $\theta_0 = -0.25$ and $\theta_1 = 0$.
+As instruments we use a constant, the forecast, the lagged forecast error, the squared lagged forecast error, and one further lag of these variables, so that the instrument vector

+is of dimension $q = 7$.
+Figure \ref{fig:estimation} illustrates the empirical distribution of the GMM estimates based on sample paths of size $T = 100$, 250, and 1000, respectively.
+There is good agreement with the large sample approximation of Section \ref{sec:GMM}.

-In Figure \ref{fig:mcs_size}, we see that the quantile- and expectile-based rationality tests are better calibrated in terms of size than the spline test.
-The identified functionals provide a solution to the problem of the state-dependent spline test, which "appears to require large samples ($T\geq1000$) before the test's size is close to its nominal value, and thus rejections obtained using this test must be interpreted with caution"\citep[][]{testing}.
-In contrast to the spline-based estimation, the state-dependent quantile and expectile models may provide insightful point estimates and confidence intervals even for moderate sample sizes.
+Next we perform the overidentifying-restrictions test of forecast optimality from Section \ref{sec:testing} with instrument vector $W_t$ in \eqref{eq:IV}.
+We compare tests based on state-dependent quantiles and expectiles with a linear specification model in the state variable $X_t$ to the flexible spline test with state variable $Y_t$ as specified in eq.~(16) of \citet{Patton2007}.
+Figure \ref{fig:sim.size} demonstrates that the expectile- and quantile-based tests are better calibrated than the flexible spline test.
+This addresses a known problem of the state-dependent spline test, which ``appears to require large samples ($T \geq 1000$) before the test's size is close to its nominal value, and thus rejections obtained using this test must be interpreted with caution'' \citep[][p.~1183]{Patton2007}.

-For the power analysis, we construct a forecast which is not rational with respect to the full information set.
-A forecaster exposed to information rigidities \citep[see][]{coibion2015information} preventing the observation of the present values of the time series,